arangodb/docs-hugo/site/content/3.13/develop/http-api/monitoring/logs.md

                   type: string
                 agency:
                   description: |
-                    One of the possible log topics.
+                    Agents use this log topic to inform about any activity including the RAFT consensus gossip.
                   type: string
                 agencycomm:
                   description: |
-                    One of the possible log topics.
+                    DB-Servers and Coordinators log the requests they send to the Agency.
                   type: string
                 agencystore:
                   description: |
-                    One of the possible log topics.
+                    Optional verbose logging of Agency write operations.
                   type: string
                 aql:
                   description: |
-                    One of the possible log topics.
+                    Logs information about the AQL query optimization and execution.
+DB-Servers and Coordinators log the cluster-internal communication around AQL queries.
+It also reports the AQL memory limit on startup.
                   type: string
                 arangosearch:
                   description: |
-                    One of the possible log topics.
+                    Logs information related to ArangoSearch including Analyzers, the column cache, and the commit and consolidation threads.
                   type: string
                 audit-authentication:
                   description: |
-                    One of the possible log topics (_Enterprise Edition only_).
+                    Controls whether events such as successful logins and missing or wrong credentials are written to the audit log (_Enterprise Edition only_).
                   type: string
                 audit-authorization:
                   description: |
-                    One of the possible log topics (_Enterprise Edition only_).
+                    Controls whether events such as users trying to access databases without the necessary permissions are written to the audit log (_Enterprise Edition only_).
                   type: string
                 audit-collection:
                   description: |
-                    One of the possible log topics (_Enterprise Edition only_).
+                    Controls whether events about collections creation, truncation, and deletion are written to the audit log (_Enterprise Edition only_).
                   type: string
                 audit-database:
                   description: |
-                    One of the possible log topics (_Enterprise Edition only_).
+                    Controls whether events about database creation and deletion are written to the audit log (_Enterprise Edition only_).
                   type: string
                 audit-document:
                   description: |
-                    One of the possible log topics (_Enterprise Edition only_).
+                    Controls whether document read and write events are written to the audit log (_Enterprise Edition only_).
                   type: string
                 audit-hotbackup:
                   description: |
-                    One of the possible log topics (_Enterprise Edition only_).
+                    Controls whether the Hot Backup creation, restore, and delete events are written to the audit log (_Enterprise Edition only_).
                   type: string
                 audit-service:
                   description: |
-                    One of the possible log topics (_Enterprise Edition only_).
+                    Controls whether the start and stop events of the audit service are written to the audit log (_Enterprise Edition only_).
                   type: string
                 audit-view:
                   description: |
-                    One of the possible log topics (_Enterprise Edition only_).
+                    Controls whether events about View creation and deletion are written to the audit log (_Enterprise Edition only_).
                   type: string
                 authentication:
                   description: |
-                    One of the possible log topics.
+                    Logs events related to authentication, for example, when a JWT secret is generated or a token is validated against a secret.
                   type: string
                 authorization:
                   description: |
-                    One of the possible log topics.
+                    Logs when a user has insufficient permissions for a request.
                   type: string
                 backup:
                   description: |
-                    One of the possible log topics.
+                    Logs events related to Hot Backup (_Enterprise Edition only_).
                   type: string
                 bench:
                   description: |
-                    One of the possible log topics.
+                    Logs events related to benchmarking with _arangobench_.
                   type: string
                 cache:
                   description: |
-                    One of the possible log topics.
+                    Logs events related to caching documents and index entries as well as the cache configuration on startup.
                   type: string
                 cluster:
                   description: |
-                    One of the possible log topics.
+                    Logs information related to the cluster-internal communication as well as cluster operations.
+This includes changes to the state and readiness of DB-Servers and connectivity checks on Coordinators.
                   type: string
-                clustercomm:
-                  description: |
-                    One of the possible log topics.
-                  type: string
-                collector:
-                  description: |
-                    One of the possible log topics.
-                  type: string
                 communication:
                   description: |
-                    One of the possible log topics.
+                    Logs lower-level network connection and communication events.
                   type: string
                 config:
                   description: |
-                    One of the possible log topics.
+                    Logs information related to the startup options and server configuration.
                   type: string
                 crash:
                   description: |
-                    One of the possible log topics.
+                    Logs information about a fatal error including a backtrace before the process terminates.
                   type: string
                 deprecation:
                   description: |